chihab/ngx-library-di/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files, including library soure files
+The app will automatically reload if you change any of the source files, including library source files

 ## Build